 |---|---|---|---|

-| AB de Villiers (SA) | Fastest 50, 100 & 150 in ODIs | ODI Cricket | He scored the fastest century in just 31 balls.
-He could hit the ball anywhere! |
+| AB de Villiers (SA) | Fastest 50, 100 & 150 in ODIs | ODI Cricket | Scored the fastest century in just 31 balls |

-| Chris Gayle (WI) | First & Only 300 in T20 | T20 Leagues | In a franchise match, he scored 175 runs in one innings! |
+| Chris Gayle (WI) | Most T20 Sixes β 553 | T20 Cricket | Hit 175* in one T20 innings! |

-| Rohit Sharma (IND) | Highest Individual Score (264) | ODI Cricket | He is the only player to score three double-centuries (200+ runs) in ODIs. |
+| Rohit Sharma (IND) | Highest ODI Score (264) | ODI Cricket | Only player with three ODI double-centuries |

-🏏 Biggest Sixes in Cricket History
+π Biggest Sixes in Cricket History

-| Player | Country | Distance (Meters) | Against | Year | Format |
+| Player | Country | Distance | Against | Year | Format |

 |---|---|---|---|---|---|